-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF AN AMENDMENT TO OUR AMENDED AND RESTATED ARTICLES OF INCORPORATION, AS AMENDED, TO INCREASE THE AUTHORIZED NUMBER OF SHARES OF OUR COMMON STOCK FROM 30,000,000 TO [•]
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF AN AMENDMENT TO OUR AMENDED AND RESTATED ARTICLES OF INCORPORATION, AS AMENDED, TO INCREASE THE AUTHORIZED NUMBER OF SHARES OF OUR COMMON STOCK FROM 30,000,000 TO 75,000,000

-TO APPROVE THE AMENDMENT OF THE COMPANY'S AMENDED AND RESTATED ARTICLES OF INCORPORATION, AS AMENDED, TO PERMIT THE ISSUANCE OF [●] SHARES OF PREFERRED STOCK WITH RIGHTS AND PREFERENCES TO BE DETERMINED BY THE BOARD FROM TIME TO TIME
+TO APPROVE THE AMENDMENT OF THE COMPANY'S AMENDED AND RESTATED ARTICLES OF INCORPORATION, AS AMENDED, TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF PREFERRED STOCK TO 3,000,000 AND TO PERMIT THE ISSUANCE OF 3,000,0000 SHARES OF PREFERRED STOCK WITH RIGHTS AND PREFERENCES TO BE DETERMINED BY THE BOARD FROM TIME TO TIME

-Our Board has unanimously adopted a resolution approving an amendment to the Articles in order to authorize the issuance of [•] shares of preferred stock, \$0.001 par value, with rights and preferences to be determined by the Company's Board of Directors from time to time (the "Blank Check Preferred Amendment").
+Our Board has unanimously adopted a resolution approving an amendment to the Articles in order to increase the number of authorized shares of preferred stock from 500,000 to 3,000,000 and to authorize the issuance of 3,000,000 shares of preferred stock, \$0.001 par value, with rights and preferences to be determined by the Company's Board of Directors from time to time (the "Blank Check Preferred Amendment").
 The Approval of the Blank Check Preferred Amendment will grant the Board the authority, without further action by the stockholders, to carry out the amendment to the Articles after the date stockholder approval for the Blank Check Preferred Amendment.
 The Board believes that by granting the Board the authority to designate the rights and preferences of series of preferred stock would give the Company greater flexibility and allow the Company to issue such shares in most cases without the expense of delay of seeking stockholder approval.
 We are at all times investigating additional sources of financing which our board of directors believes will be in our best interests and in the best interests of our stockholders.
-The proposed Blank Check Preferred Amendment would increase the number of the currently authorized number of shares of preferred stock in our Articles from 500,000 to [•].
+The proposed Blank Check Preferred Amendment would increase the number of the currently authorized number of shares of preferred stock in our Articles from 500,000 to 3,000,000.

 Our Articles currently has 500,000 shares of preferred stock authorized of which none are issued and outstanding.
-Our Board has determined that it is advisable to amend the Articles to increase the number of authorized shares of preferred stock from 500,000 to [•] and to allow the Board the right to determine the rights and preferences of the preferred stock in its discretion to provide flexibility with its capital raising efforts.
+Our Board has determined that it is advisable to amend the Articles to increase the number of authorized shares of preferred stock from 500,000 to 3,000,000 and to allow the Board the right to determine the rights and preferences of the preferred stock in its discretion to provide flexibility with its capital raising efforts.
 The full text of the proposed amendment to our Articles is attached to this proxy statement as Appendix C. However, the text of the proposed amendment is subject to revision to include such changes as may be required by the Secretary of State of the State of Nevada and as our board of directors deems necessary and advisable to effect the proposed Blank Check Preferred Amendment.
 If approved by our stockholders, we intend to file the Blank Check Preferred Amendment with the Secretary of State of Nevada as soon as practicable following the Annual Meeting, and such amendment will be effective upon filing.
 If this proposal is not approved by our stockholders, our Articles will continue as currently in effect.

-Purpose of the Blank Check Preferred
+Purpose of the Blank Check Preferred Amendment